Skip to main content

 • “What was the main topic of this thread?”

 In the Playground, Polly helps you edit and optimize your prompts.
 Use automated options like Optimize prompt, Generate a tool, or Generate an output schema, or give Polly custom instructions for editing your prompt.
+Polly can directly modify the playground state—updating messages, tools, output schemas, and examples—so you can iterate on prompts conversationally.
 Example questions:

 • “Make it respond in Italian”